International Mr. Leather: Participating countries and territories

 Some IML contestants emigrated from countries that have not officially sent contestants to IML (or had not as of the time they competed).
 For instance, Venezuela-born Gary Iriza (Mr. Palm Springs Leather) won IML 30 in 2008, more than a decade before Venezuela officially sent a contestant (Mr. Leather Venezuela) in 2019.

 Wins by contestants with international or nonnational preliminary titles (e.g. Mister Leather Europe, Mr. Gay Naturists International Leather) are attributed to the winner's country of residence.

 Winners

-As of 2025, 45 contestants representing eight countries have won IML: the United States (37), Germany (2), Australia (1), Belgium (1), Canada (1), France (1), the Netherlands (1), and the United Kingdom (1).
+As of 2026, 46 contestants representing eight countries have won IML: the United States (38), Germany (2), Australia (1), Belgium (1), Canada (1), France (1), the Netherlands (1), and the United Kingdom (1).

-The following is a table of IML contest winners.
-Note that winner's city as used in the table variously refers to the preliminary title host city or winner's city of residence.